3DCorporation/HTML-Form-page/README.md

 # HTML-Form-page
-It's a html form page
+It's a html form page with boostrap for your responsive website.